 The School is residential and will be held in Portree during the school summer holidays.
 Participants will receive tuition in a wide variety of drama skills in a fun environment.

 No previous drama or acting experience is necessary to apply.

 What age do I have to be to apply?

-Participants are usually accommodated at the Portree High School Hostel, with breakfast, lunch and dinner provided.
-A team of supervisors will be on-hand at all times.
+Participants will be accommodated at the Portree High School Hostel, with all meals provided.
+A team of supervisors will be on hand at all times.

 DNA by SSD2015